 - History.
 BLBC is the oldest sports club at Barts, and joining this club means that you get to be a part of a rich history of the club.
-We are celebrating our 175th year as a club this year!
+We have recently celebrated our 175th club anniversary!

 - Our charity work- BLBC has a proud tradition of getting involved with Barts’ Raise and Give.
-We have two annual ‘Rowathons’ which never fail to raise thousands of pounds for good causes- this is why last year BLSA chose to recognise our commitment to good causes and award us the RAG Cup.
+We have two annual ‘Rowathons’ which never fail to raise thousands of pounds for good causes- this is why in 2018/19 BLSA chose to recognise our commitment to good causes and award us the RAG Cup.

 - Don’t just take out word for it: here’s some of the recognition we’ve been given from BLSA in recent years at the annual Association Dinner.